MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 - IPv4 and IPv6 subnets are supported, however, IPv6 takes precedence when checking for a match.

-- Location-Based Routing for Operator Connect for Inia doesn't apply when an on-premises Skype for Business user calls a Teams user.
+- Location-Based Routing for Operator Connect for India doesn't apply when an on-premises Skype for Business user calls a Teams user.

 ## Related articles